 English explanations are abundant and comprehensible (which is more than you can say for many provincial museums), and we’d estimate allowing the best part of an hour for a decent visit.
 If however you plan to examine every axe-head and Lanna coin, you could easily spend a full day here.

-The day’s guest list seemed to have only around 15 names when we visited, so it’s a shame that, with so many people visiting the famous northern city of Chiang Mai, the majority would appear to leave oblivious of the rich and fascinating history of Lanna and the region.
+The day’s guest list seemed to have only around 15 names when we visited, which is a shame.
+With so many people visiting the famous northern city of Chiang Mai, the majority would appear to leave oblivious of the rich and fascinating history of the city, old Lanna kingdom and the region.

-The museum is perfect for combining with a visit to nearby Wat Jet Yot or as a stop on your way to or from Doi Suthep.
+The museum is slightly out of town, but the location makes it perfect for combining with a visit to nearby Wat Jet Yot or as a stop on your way to or from Doi Suthep.

 The museum is around 500m north of Wat Jet Yot on the same side of the highway.
 A tuk tuk from town should set you back 150 baht or so but try and organise a return trip since there’s not so many tuk tuks out this way.

 Address: Superhighway, Suthep

 See position in Apple or Google Maps: Apple Maps | Google Maps